Introduction to Simprints

 The API key should also be defined at the beginning of the form, prior to collecting any data:

-• In the same row as the api_key field name under the calculation column, type “concat(‘API Key Provided by Simprints’)” where the value between the single quotes is the API Key provided by Simprints.
+- In the same row as the api_key field name under the calculation column, type “concat(‘Project ID Provided by Simprints’)” where the value between the single quotes is the Project ID provided by Simprints.

 Setting the Module ID